Monthly Tech-Tip from Tony Hansen SignUp

 2019 Jiggering-Casting Project of Medalta 66 Mug

 In 2019 I learned 3D design software and how to use 3D printing.
-Many things I have made using this I either could not, or would not, have otherwise done.
+Many things I have made using this I either could not, or would not have otherwise done.
 It is incredible!
-And knowing about these enables me to "tool up" much more easily to mass produce a product.
+And knowing about these enables me to prototype and tool-up much more easily to mass produce a product.

-The best accomplishment: Printing the master jigger molds and template and handle-casting molds for a scaled-up Medalta 1966 coffee mug.
+The best accomplishment: 3D Printing the master jigger molds and template and handle-casting molds.
 It took a year to go from concept to the first production mug.
 Perhaps the single biggest factor was learning how to use engineering consultants online (at Upwork.com).
-That helped me getting over the biggest obstacle: Learning to use 3D design (or solid modelling) software.
-I was lucky, by the second consultant I tried I "struck gold".
+That helped me getting over the biggest obstacle: Learning to use 3D design (or solid modeling) software.
+I was lucky, by the second consultant I tried I struck gold.
 Right at the start he talked me out of using Blender and into using Fusion 360.
-I needed his help about 20 times through the year.
-He repeatedly made videos showing exactly how he did things.
-He always drew things "parametrically", in such a way that I could adjust drawings.
-At the start I gave him a cross-section drawing, that I made using 2D software, that was all he needed, everything he later did was based on that.
-Most times I needed only open the file he sent me and print it.
+I needed his help about 20 times throughout the year.
+He repeatedly made how-to videos.
+He always drew things parametrically.
+At the start I gave him a cross-section drawing, that I made using 2D software, everything he later did was based on that.

-The exciting events that frequented each stage of this adventure were the 'adrenaline' that kept me going.
+The exciting events that frequented each stage of this adventure were the adrenaline that kept me going.
 The first was being able to rotate his 3D drawing in my copy of Fusion 360, that was an eye-opener.
-Then (after months of struggle building my first 3D printer), printing a prototype that I could hold in my hand!
-Other landmark including seeing those incredible masters for the handle molds printing.
+Then (after months of struggle building my first 3D printer) I printed a prototype that I could hold in my hand!
+Other landmarks included seeing those incredible handle molds printing.
 Another exciting thing was seeing how fast 3D printing evolved in just that year.
-And how easy it was to adjust drawings and reprint as I learned, at each stage, what did not work.
+And how easy it was to adjust drawings and reprint as I learned what did not work.

 After scaling it up by 10% (to allow for drying and fired shrinkage), I went through a series of failed ideas on how to print the mold for the master model and then the forms for the block molds for the jigger and handle molds.
-Other projects I was doing at the same generated ideas that led to eventual success.
 I ended up printing the mug model mold in two pieces and gluing them together.
-And the shell mold to fit around it needed to be printing in two pieces and glued also (it splits vertically for easy removal, being help together using simple paper clamps).
+And the shell mold to fit around it needed to be printed in two pieces and glued also (it splits vertically for easy removal, being held together using simple paper clamps).
 By the time I got to doing these I had my second 3D printer, it produced much better quality.
 I was amazed how smooth a surface it could print, plaster poured against can be smoothed in seconds with just a metal rib.
-My 3D printer nozzle layers down 0.45mm wide paths, so I doubled that and printed 0.9mm thick walls.
-These were rigid enough that no deformation occurred when full of plaster.
+My 3D printer nozzle layers down 0.4mm wide paths, so I doubled that and printed 0.8mm thick walls.
+These were rigid enough that no little deformation occurred when full of plaster (later I went to 1.2mm).

-Then something else magic happened: The template only needed to go down the side-wall part way (the cast surface was smooth and perfect).
-It also became evident that I did not actually need the jigger arm.
-Why?
-Because it was easy to just hold the template in my hand, no, it was better!
-So no jigger arm was needed!
-In fact, with a heavy banding wheel and a jig, it would not even be necessary to have the jiggering wheel itself, just a quick spin and press of the template and each mug lip can be finished!
+Then something else magic happened: The template only needed to go down the side-wall part way (the cast surface was smooth).
+It also became evident that I did not actually need the jigger arm - it was easy to just hold the template in my hand!
+In fact, it was not even necessary to have the jiggering wheel itself, just a quick spin on a heavy banding wheel and press of the template was enough to finish the lip!

 I have found that this process has a number of benefits: